-4.2 Indication for anisotropic motions of the sidechains
+4.2 Indication of anisotropic motions of the side chains

 Figure 7 shows the directly excited 13C MAS NMR spectra as well as 13C CP MAS NMR spectra measured with 4 ms contact time for the three samples under study.
 If the long side chains in PIZOF-10 and PIZOF-11 were liquid-like and would move isotropically, the 1H-13C CP efficiency should be very low or even zero as compared to the 13C signals of the other framework carbons.
 The existence of rather strong aliphatic lines implies interpretations either as a consequence of slow motion of the chains, or as indeed fast but spatially restricted reorientation.
-The latter leads, even for very short correlation times, to a non-zero residual dipolar coupling, see above, which enables cross polarization even in the case of a fast motion.
-For distinguishing between these cases the DIPSHIFT method was used.
+The latter leads, even for very short correlation times, to a non-zero residual dipolar coupling (see above), which enables cross-polarization even in the case of a fast motion.
+To distinguish between these cases, the DIP-SHIFT method was used.

-325 4.3 Line decompositions
+4.3 Line decompositions

 As explained above, we focus on the signals of protonated carbons for the DIPSHIFT data.
-This concerns the CH of the lateral rings (overlapping at about 130 ppm with the resonances of some quarternary C) and the CH of the central ring.
-In PIZOF-10 and -11, the related lines overlap partially with the line of the quarternary C bound to the acetylenic C (in PIZOF-2 there is a complete overlap which could not resolved, see above).
-The sidechain resonances in PIZOF-10 and -11 feature some overlap; their resolution could deliver information about the order parameter gradient along the side chain.
+This concerns the CH of the lateral rings (overlapping at about 130 ppm with the resonances of some quaternary C) and the CH of the central ring.
+In PIZOF-10 and PIZOF-11, the related lines overlap partially with the line of the quaternary C bound to the acetylenic C (in PIZOF-2 there is a complete overlap which could not be resolved: see above).
+The side-chain resonances in PIZOF-10 and PIZOF-11 feature some overlap; their resolution could deliver information about the order parameter gradient along the side chain.
 It turns out that, despite the enhanced uncertainty because of decomposition, well-defined plots of intensity vs. $t_1/T{\rm r}$ were obtained.